HongYeeGAN/Capstone/readme.md

 ## Problem Statement

-In this project, we analyse the [Ted Talk dataset](urlhttps://www.kaggle.com/thegupta/ted-talk) obtained through webscraping the TED homepage, to determine what features affects the view count of TED talks.
+In this project, we analyse the [Ted Talk kaggle dataset](urlhttps://www.kaggle.com/thegupta/ted-talk) which was obtained through webscraping the TED homepage, to determine what features affects the view count of TED talks.
 Through the development of selected best model - logistic classification model, the view count of TED talks will be predicted using various features (variables) of TED talks from the [Ted Talk dataset](urlhttps://www.kaggle.com/thegupta/ted-talk).

 This is a binary classification problem which predicts whether a TED talk is popular and unpopular based on its features.